-Hormones can cause issues for many women, especially upon entering perimenopause.
-All sorts of frustrating fluctuations can occur, and these fluctuations impact nearly every aspect of a woman’s life.
+Hormones and insulin resistance can cause issues for many women, especially upon entering perimenopause.
+All sorts of frustrating fluctuations key hormones and insulin levels can occur, and these same hormone levels and fluctuations impact nearly every aspect of a woman’s life.

-Here’s a list of the most common causes of hormone imbalance or hormone fluctuations specific to women:
+Here’s a list of the most common causes of the stress hormones, hormone, hormonal imbalance hormone production, or hormone fluctuations specific to women:

 - Polycystic ovarian syndrome